 Looking to maximize your time spent on the water this summer?
 Milwaukee has plenty of options for you!
 Rent a paddle boat at the Veteran’s Park Lagoon and take in great views of Milwaukee’s tallest buildings.
 Hoping for something a little more spacious?
 Contact Sea Dog Sailing to make reservations for a tour of Milwaukee’s lakeshore on a 38 foot yacht.
 For those hoping to just roll down the river, there are several options for you: The Milwaukee Boat Line cruises, the famed Edelweiss dinner cruise or the after-work Margarita Fiesta Cruise.
 All of these voyages offer fantastic views of Milwaukee’s urban landscapes.

 If you’d like to take a more hands-on approach to Lake Michigan, and feel like jumping into its cool fresh water, head to Bradford Beach.
-Located just north of downtown Milwaukee, this rejuvenated beach was awarded the National Clean Beaches “Blue Wave” certification in 2009.
+Located just north of downtown Milwaukee, this rejuvenated beach was awarded the National Clean Beaches “Blue Wave” certification.

-Whether you are looking for a nice relaxing day at the beach or a romantic cruise down the Milwaukee River, Milwaukee will surely prove to be a memorable time for the whole family.This entry was posted in Entertainment and Attractions and tagged Features and Profiles
+Whether you are looking for a nice relaxing day at the beach, a day exploring with friends, or a romantic cruise down the Milwaukee River, Milwaukee is a fun and easy getaway.